 Transferring unemployment benefits

 In general, to receive unemployment benefits you need to stay in the country which pays your benefits.
 However, under certain conditions you can go to another EU country (inclusive Iceland, Liechtenstein, Norway and Switzerland) to look for work and continue to receive your unemployment benefits from the country where you became unemployed.

-Denmark has together with UK - as the only EU countries - a special restriction for Nationals of non-EU/EEA countries on the right to transfer Unemployment benefits.
+Denmark has as the only EU country a special restriction for Nationals of non-EU/EEA countries on the right to transfer Unemployment benefits.

 This means that third country nationals can not export/transfer Danish unemployment benefits while seeking employment in another EEA Country and third country nationals can not get unemployment benefits from another EEA Country while they seek work in Denmark.